AxonixOfficial/Axonix-Ai/README.md

 # Axonix AI 🧠📈

-Axonix AI is a high-performance backend built in Rust to provide AI-driven transaction speed.
+Axonix AI is a high-performance backend built in Rust to provide AI-driven trading signals.
 It powers browser extensions and other clients with real-time market insights.

 ## 🚀 Features